 - Remember that the hotel poses a significant risk for bedbugs.
 Then it is important never to put your luggage on the bed or on the floor.

-- An interesting, although surprising, trick is to place your suitcases directly in the tub.
+- An interesting, although surprising, the trick is to place your suitcases directly in the tub.

 - Bed bugs prefer soft surfaces rather than rigid ones.